anupmehta702/paint/README.md

 Concerns/Potential Issues
-DrawObjectFactory must be static .
+DrawObjectFactory must be static.
+BucketFill also categorized under Draw.

+TODO
+Create canvas object with height & Width InputCommandException write logic in handler
+Test case for execute method in Paint rename Draw and execute method

 # paint
 create canvas and paint it with figures